lino-framework/book/docs/dev/request_pull.rst

 - Create a fork (on GitHub or somewhere else) of the repositories you are going to work on.

-- (TODO:) Change the `remote` of your local copy so that it points to your fork.
+- Change the `remote` of your local copy so that it points to your fork.
 Add an *upstram* remote.
-Setup your git credentials
+Setup your git credentials.
+(TODO: explain more details)

 For each request: